lightning/bolts/02-peer-protocol.md

 `amount_msat` greater than 0, MUST NOT offer `amount_msat` below
 the receiving node's `htlc_minimum_msat`, and MUST set `cltv_expiry` less than 500000000.

+For channels with `chain_hash` identifying the Bitcoin blockchain, the sending node MUST set the 4 most significant bytes of `amount_msat` to zero.

 A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max_accepted_htlcs` HTLCs in the remote commitment